 The findings further reveal the benefits of a short bout of sleep on cognitive brain function and found that even during short bouts of sleep we process information that we are not consciously aware of.

-While previous evidence demonstrates that sleep helps problem solving,resulting in enhanced cognition upon awaking; it was not clear whether some form of conscious mental process was required before or during sleep to aid problem solving.
+While previous evidence demonstrates that sleep helps problem-solving,resulting in enhanced cognition upon awaking; it was not clear whether some form of conscious mental process was required before or during sleep to aid problem-solving.
 In this study, researchers hid information by presenting it very briefly and "masking" it -- so it was never consciously perceived -- the masked prime task.
 The hidden information, however, was processed at a subliminal level within the brain and the extent to which it interferes with responses to consciously perceived information was measured.

 Sixteen healthy participants across a range of ages were recruited to take part in an experiment.
 Participants carried out two tasks -- the masked prime task and a control task where participants simply responded when they saw a red or blue square on a screen.
-Participants practiced the tasks and then either stayed awake or took a 90-minute nap before doing the tasks again.
+Participants practised the tasks and then either stayed awake or took a 90-minute nap before doing the tasks again.